Starting a small business with these startup tips

 - Logo and website: Create an internet website with the coolest possible logo.

-- Start a YouTube channel and post as many videos as possible, in which you explain your craft and clarify how well you are at it.
+- Start a YouTube channel and post as many videos as possible, in which you explain the concept en offer of your startup and clarify how excellent your service is.

-- Blogs: Make sure you write a blog once in a while and share this on all your channels.
+- Blogs: Make sure you write a blog once in a while about the subjects related to your startup and share this on all your channels.

 - Events: Visit events that your target group is also likely to visit.

-Many freelancers seem to believe that if you’re visible enough online, work will come your way.
+Many freelancers and startups seem to believe that if you’re visible enough online, work will come your way.
 They await, hopefully, believing that their efforts will shine through the violent maze of competitors that the internet is so full of.
-Sooner or later, they will realize that this approach is very time-consuming, it requires a lot of discipline and usually doesn’t book the results one might have hoped.
+Sooner or later, they will realize that this approach is very time-consuming.
+It requires a lot of discipline and usually doesn’t book the results one might have hoped.

 Instantly Making Money Is A Choice

-In 1996, a guy named Steven, the owner of a huge retail chain in The Netherlands was the first who understood.
+In 1996, a guy named Steven, the owner of a substantial retail chain in The Netherlands was the first who understood.
 He looked at a business and asked himself these three simple questions: